jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 07/26/22: Add config option for automatically extending table (col-wise or row-wise) when attempting to jump to the next cell/row while in the last cell/row
 * 07/26/22: Command & mapping for creating bracketed spans (spans assigned an ID attribute)
 * 07/19/22: Update newly-converted (via `MkdnToggleToDo`/`<C-Space>`) to-do item's status if it has children
 * 07/13/22: Follow links to arbitrary spans